About 6 minutes of reading time.

 The American Heart Association says we should consume 1,500 – 2,300 mg of sodium.

-From May 21, 2022 – June 18, 2022 (as of this edit) I’ve dramatically increased my daily salt intake ( ) So far my overall energy levels are better, my athletic performance is better, my sleep is better and there haven’t been any negative effects!
+From May 21, 2022 – June 18, 2022 (as of this edit) I’ve dramatically increased my daily salt intake (REAL salt, not the typical refined table salt. ) So far my overall energy levels are better, my athletic performance is better, my sleep is better and there haven’t been any negative effects!
 In case you’re wondering, my blood pressure remains within my normal around 110/70!
 Both my doctor and cardiologist are perfectly fine with this!
 As I mentioned earlier, I’ll write more about this later but I can’t in good conscience be an advocate for lowering the sodium as once again, sugar is the white crystal that should be demonized!
 At least read Jillian’s book review!

 Get moving to lower blood pressure!